"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 Medical Editor: Charles Patrick Davis, MD, PhD

 Benicar (olmesartan medoxomil) is an angiotensin II receptor antagonist used to reduce and control hypertension (high blood pressure).
-Generic Benicar is available outside of the US as olmesartan medoxomil.
-Common side effects of Benicar include dizziness, bronchitis, back pain, headache, flu-like symptoms, hematuria, and sinusitis.
+Generic Benicar is available outside of the U.S. Common side effects of Benicar include dizziness, bronchitis, back pain, joint or muscle pain, stomach pain, nausea, diarrhea, itching or skin rash, weakness, headache, flu-like symptoms, blood in the urine, and sinus infections.

 Benicar is available in strengths of 5, 20, or 40 mg of olmesartan medoxomil tablets.
 The usual recommended starting dose is 20 mg per day but dosage in pediatric patients needs to be calculated for each individual.
 Potentially serious side effects include difficulty with breathing or swallowing, chest pain, cough, vertigo, abdominal pain, hyperkalemia, renal failure, and rhabdomyolysis.
 Benicar should not be used in pregnancy due to possible fetal damage or death; lactating women and their doctors need to weigh the advantages vs the possible harm if the drug is used.
 There is only one study in pediatric patients (ages 1-16 years) that suggests that Benicar is well tolerated with similar side effects seen in adults.